 Thanks to our donors

-For books and materials this week, we thank several donors, all of whom wanted to remain anonymous.
+For books and materials this week, we thank Medora Bass and Virginia Bartlett as well as several anonymous donors.

-For more information on library books, services and programs — and to reserve books from the comfort of your home — please visit our website at http://pagosa.colibraries.org/.
+For more information on library books, services and programs — and to reserve books, e-books, CDs and DVDs from the comfort of your home — visit our website at http://pagosa.colibraries.org/.